QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 To update your local project with the remote one, use `git pull`.

 To push to the remote server your commits, use `git push`.

+👉 All commands with their arguments are [explained here](../commands/index.md).
 </div></div>

 <hr class="sep-both">